 The following example showcases how Gefyra uses the Kubernetes functionality in Docker Desktop to create a development environment for a simple application (Figure 8).

-These two services include a backend and a frontend and are implemented as Python processes.
+and are implemented as Python processes.
 And the frontend service uses a color property obtained from the backend to generate an HTML document.
 The two services communicate using HTTP, with the backend address given to the frontend as an environment variable.

-The Gefyra team has created a repository for the Kubernetes demo workloads, which you can find on GitHub
+The Gefyra team has created a repository for the Kubernetes demo workloads, which you can find on GitHub.

-But if you prefer video tutorials, check out this video on YouTube
+But if you prefer video tutorials, check out this video on YouTube.

 Prerequisite

 You’ll want to make sure to switch the current Kubernetes context to Docker Desktop.
-This step lets the user interact with the Kubernetes cluster and deploy applications to it using kubectl.
+This step lets the user interact with the Kubernetes cluster and deploy applications to it using kubectl

 kubectl config current-context